InshalFatima/weather-app-final/README.md

-Here is the link of Weather app https://inshalfatima.github.io/weather-app-final/
+#Here is the link of Weather app https://inshalfatima.github.io/weather-app-final/

-Sources:
+##Ingredients:

 * HTML - to represent the information

-CSS - to style and for better UI
+* CSS - to style and for better UI

-Javacsript - to behave or interact the webpage
+* Javacsript - to behave or interact the webpage

-API (Application Programming Interface) - to fetch data
+* API (Application Programming Interface) - to fetch data

-JSON - the weather data
+* JSON - the weather data

-jQuery - a javascript library that helps in programming
+* jQuery - a javascript library that helps in programming